-In order to enable this experimental feature, you need to navigate to the URL “chrome://flags” and search for #enable-quic in the global search option.
+To enable this experimental feature, you need to navigate to the URL “chrome://flags” and search for #enable-quic in the global search option.
 There you will get an option to enable or disable this feature.
-Select the enable option from the drop-down list.
+Select the Enable option from the drop-down list.

-You can convert Google Chrome browser tab into notepad by simply pasting this piece of code into chrome search bar, also known as omnibox.
+You can convert the Google Chrome browser tab into Notepad by simply pasting this piece of code into the Chrome search bar, also known as Omnibox.

-This Google Chrome hack looks cool but there is a limitation of this trick.
-Once you close the browser tab all the information stored in notepad will be lost.
-As a caution you can click “Ctrl + S” keys to save the information in .html format and you can access this file anytime in offline mode using any browser.
+This Google Chrome hack looks cool but there is a limitation to this trick.
+Once you close the browser tab all the information stored in Notepad will be lost.
+As a caution, you can click the “Ctrl + S” keys to save the information in .html format and you can access this file anytime in offline mode using any browser.

-Browsers these days store a lot of personal information like, saved login credentials, Credit Card details, Browsing history, Cookies etc. All these details are stored in browser to make the browsing experience smooth and pleasant.
+Browsers these days store a lot of personal information like saved login credentials, Credit Card details, Browsing history, Cookies, etc. All these details are stored in the browser to make the browsing experience smooth and pleasant.

-Having all the personal information in browser is not always helpful.
-You might have to share your computer with someone else for internet browsing and you might not want to expose your personal details to other.
+Having all the personal information in the browser is not always helpful.
+You might have to share your computer with someone else for internet browsing and you might not want to expose your details to others.
 Guest mode is built for this purpose.

 All you have to do is activate the Guest Mode Browsing in Google Chrome and Chrome will hide all the sensitive information from exposure.

-Other benefit of Guest Mode browsing is that it doesn’t store any credentials and flushes all the cookies and browsing trails once Browser is closed.
+Another benefit of Guest Mode browsing is that it doesn’t store credentials and flushes all the cookies and browsing trails once Browser is closed.

 How to activate Guest Mode?

-You can activate the guest mode from three dot option in the top right corner.
+You can activate the guest mode from the three-dot option in the top right corner.
 There is one more way to activate Guest Mode.
-Right click on the chrome shortcut on your desktop and select “Properties” option.
-Then put ‘–guest’ in the end of Target text box as shown in the below screenshot.
+Right-click on the Chrome shortcut on your desktop and select the “Properties” option.
+Then put ‘–guest’ at the end of the Target text box as shown in the below screenshot.